 Figure 9.3 illustrates the search: First, the last character of p, namely R, is searched in F and its first and last occurrences are highlighted in black.
 Then the next character of p, which is A, is searched in L. The first and last occurrences of A that are precursors of the already highlighted Rs are also marked.
-The newly marked As are searched in F and the precursors, which correspond to the next character of the pattern B, are searched.
-Again, the first and last are marked in B and B are B and B. Here there is only one matching precursor.
-Afterwards the last searched character, the B, is found as a precursor of the A. In Table 9.3 this example is sketched.
+The newly marked As are searched in F and the precursors, which correspond to the next character of the pattern (B), are searched.
+Again, the first and last are marked in L and then searched in F. The next characters in p are R and R. Here there is only one matching precursor.
+Afterwards the last searched character, the R is found as a precursor of the R.